PurdueCAM2Project/SE4ML/docs/index.md

 layout: home
 ---

-This is the beginning of se4ml.org.
+This site is just being constructed now.

+If you are looking for the book source, see [PurdueCAM2Project/SE4ML](https://github.com/PurdueCAM2Project/SE4ML).

+If you are looking for the PDF snapshots, see [PurdueCAM2Project/SE4ML/releases](https://github.com/PurdueCAM2Project/SE4ML/releases).

+Stay tuned for details.